IES Tokyo: Language Intensive

-For the Japanese Language Program, students must have completed three semesters of Japanese language stud and must have taken an appropriate-level Japanese course no more than one year prior to the program start date..
+For the Japanese Language Program, students must have completed three semesters of Japanese language study and must have taken an appropriate-level Japanese course no more than one year prior to the program start date.
 Students are required to take an appropriate-level Japanese language course while abroad.
 However, students who wish to continue studying Japanese at Haverford must take a test upon returning.
 Intensive Japanese fulfills Haverford’s language requirement.

 Students must carry at least 15 credit hours per semester and are not permitted to take less than 15 credits per semester.
 Students choose between two programs: Japanese Language Program (3 credits of IES area studies, 12 credits of Japanese language at Meikai University) and Japanese Society and Culture Program (6 credits of Japanese language at KUIS, 9 credits of area studies at IES and/or KUIS).

 Students enroll at Meikai University or Kanda University of International Studies.
 Field trips to Kamakura, Nikko, Mt.
 Fuji, and Kawagoe (cost included in tuition).
 Fall semester trips, at an extra cost, include Osaka, Kyoto, Nagano, and Nara.

 Anthropology, Art, Economics, History, International Business, International Relations, Political Science, Sociology, and Urban Studies.
 English-taught university courses in Communications, Contemporary Japanese History, Japanese Pop Culture, Gender Studies, Religion, Japanese Education, Political Science, Film, and Economics